Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: Introduction

 In the fixed-error regime, Polyanskiy \emph{et al}. \cite{Polyanskiy2011} found that the speed at which the maximum coding rate converges to capacity is significantly improved in the presence of full feedback and variable-length codes.
 Specifically, they showed that

 where $\ell$ denotes the average blocklength (average transmission time) and $\widetilde M_{\text{f}}^*(\ell,\epsilon)$ is the maximum number of codewords that can be transmitted with average transmission time $\ell$ and average error probability $\epsilon$ in the point-to-point case.
 One sees from~\eqref{eq:SD_vlf_rate} that no square-root penalty occurs (\emph{zero dispersion}), which implies a fast convergence to the asymptotic limit.
 This fast convergence is demonstrated numerically in \cite{Polyanskiy2011} by means of nonasymptotic bounds.

+When fixed-length codes are used, it has been shown in \cite{Polyanskiy2011} and \cite{feedback_improve} that feedback does not improve the second-order term in the large-blocklength expansion of the maximum number of codewords for a large class of channels with certain symmetry properties.
+However, for some channels with nonunique capacity-achieving input distributions~\cite{feedback_improve} feedback results in a larger second-order term.

+In this paper, we shall be concerned with the scenario in which the feedback channel is only used to stop transmissions (stop/decision feedback).
+Following \cite{Polyanskiy2011}, we shall refer to variable-length coding schemes relying on stop feedback as variable-length stop-feedback (VLSF) codes.
+It was shown in \cite{Polyanskiy2011,Aslan2002,Aslan2006} that the error exponent

-It turns out that full feedback is not necessary to obtain zero dispersion.
-Indeed, one can achieve \eqref{eq:SD_vlf_rate} with VLSF codes.
-In other words, stop feedback is enough to achieve zero dispersion.
-However, to the best of our knowledge, there are no nonasymptotic converse bounds for the case of stop feedback that are tighter than the corresponding ones for full feedback.
+is achievable using VLSF codes.
+However, the tightest converse bound known is the full-feedback error exponent~\eqref{eq:err_exp_feedback}.
+Stop feedback is sufficient to achieve the zero-dispersion result in~\eqref{eq:SD_vlf_rate}.
+However, also in this case, the tightest nonasymptotic converse bound available for VLSF codes is the full-feedback converse reported in~\cite{Polyanskiy2011}.\footnote{An exception is the binary erasure channel, for which a nonasymptotic converse bound for the case of stop feedback that is tighter than the ones for full feedback is reported in~\cite{Devassy2016}.}